catseye/Xoomonk/README.markdown

     = [c=7,d=7]
     = [c=4,d=7]

-Saturating one copy of an unsaturated block will not saturate the other copy.
+Saturating one copy of an unsaturated store will not saturate the other copy.

     | a := {